BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 ***
 ## Project Overview

+### Introduction
+The Portfolio Tool is designed to streamline the process of data collection from new and existing ventures.
+As a software engineering intern, my project aimed to automate and standardize the collection of quarterly updates from startups, which had traditionally been handled manually through emails and phone calls.
+This manual process often resulted in inconsistent and sometimes incomplete data, complicating the task of maintaining an up-to-date and clear view of each startup's progress within the HighTechXL ecosystem.

+By replacing these outdated manual methods with an automated, standardized system, the Portfolio Tool ensures data consistency and quality.
+Additionally, this initiative significantly enhances information storage capabilities, allowing for robust data management and easier access—key factors in providing better support and resource allocation within HighTechXL.

 ### Purpose
-The primary purpose of this project is to develop the "Portfolio Tool" during my internship at HighTechXL.
-As a software engineering student, my goal is to automate and standardize the collection of quarterly updates from startups, which has traditionally been handled manually through emails and phone calls.
-This manual process often resulted in inconsistent and sometimes incomplete data, complicating the task of maintaining an up-to-date and clear view of each startup's progress within the HighTechXL ecosystem.
-Such inconsistencies also hindered HighTechXL's ability to provide necessary data to potential investors.

-The Portfolio Tool is designed to replace these outdated manual communications with an automated, standardized system that ensures data consistency and quality.
-Additionally, the tool addresses the crucial need for effective information storage, enabling HighTechXL to maintain a robust database of venture updates that can be easily accessed and managed.
-This enhancement will facilitate better support and resources allocation within the HighTechXL ecosystem.
+The primary purpose of this project was to develop the Portfolio Tool to replace inefficient and inconsistent data collection practices.
+This allows for a more streamlined, error-free process, facilitating the maintenance of a clear, comprehensive database of venture updates.

+### Technical Implementation

+Central to the Portfolio Tool is an online form designed specifically for ventures to easily provide HighTechXL with data about their businesses.
+Once this data is submitted, it is automatically stored in a well-structured database.

+After the data is securely stored, the Portfolio team uses PowerBI to access and analyze the venture data.
+This helps them to create detailed, visually appealing portfolios that can be presented to potential investors.

 ### Role
 As the main developer of the Portfolio Tool, I was responsible for all aspects of its development, from design and architecture to database creation and integration.
 My tasks included: